shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

   ![](images/vitisHlsResourceReport2.jpg)

- It shows the use of 139 DSP essentially for SOP by top-level module and you should also notice the use of 14 BRAMs by Window2D data mover block.
+ It shows the use of 139 DSP essentially for SOP by top-level module and the use of 14 BRAMs by Window2D data mover block.
 One important thing to notice is the static performance estimate for the kernel which is 7.3 ms, very close to the estimated target latency for the kernel which was 6.9 ms as calculated in the previous lab.
 Another thing that we can use to get an accurate measurement of latency for kernel is to have a look at the co-simulation report.
 You can go to the reports menu in Vitis HLS and open co-simulation report it will show something as follows:

    ![](images/vitisHLSCosimReport.jpg)